 After retiring from showing Peggy became a successful breeder, seller, and owner of Thoroughbred racehorses.
 Among the many stakes winning racehorses she bred were Eclipse Award winners Stellar Wind and Johnny D, and she bred and raced $1,000,000 Rothman’s International winner Husband.
 She bred many Virginia Thoroughbred Association year-end champions including Stellar Wind, a three time Horse of the Year.

-Augustus’s horses were also high-earning: she bred a yearling colt that sold for four million dollars at the Saratoga Sales, which was the second highest price in the history of the sale, as well as a yearling filly that sold for a World Record of $2,100,000.
-Augustus is the only person to have bred and sold four yearlings at the Saratoga Sale that went on to win over a million dollars each.
+Peggy’s horses were also high earning, having bred a yearling colt that sold for $4,000,000 at the Saratoga Sales, the second highest price in the history of the sale.
+She also sold a filly at Saratoga that sold for a World Record $2,100,000.
+She is the only person in the history of the Saratoga Sales to have bred and sold five yearlings that went on to win more than a million dollars.

 Peggy herself is inducted into the Virginia Horse Show Hall of Fame, the Virginia Thoroughbred Association Hall of Fame, the National Horse Show Hall of Fame, and the National Show Hunter Hall of Fame.
 She was also honored as a Living Legend of the National Horse Show at Madison Square Garden and was featured in Sports Illustrated in 1957.